joshgillies/matrix-utils/README.md

 * Easy project initialization.
 (H5BP or Bootstrap we've got you covered)
 * Streamlined authoring of Matrix design parse files.
-* Concise syntax for MySource specific code blocks.
+* Concise syntax for MySource specific code blocks (see example below).
 * Utilization of emerging web technologies: Jade, LESS and Stylus (possibly).
 * Author designs from the ground up to include MySource code blocks, a build step will determin whether these are compiled or not.